karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 Just build the container like any other .NET6 application and deploy it into the EKS cluster.
 No extra steps or configuration required here.

-I'm no fan of deploying stateful resources into a K8S cluster if it can be avoided, so I'm assuming that you are using a managed AWS service (Redis, MemoryDb, RDS, etc) for the backplane.

 The tricky part here is configuring the Ingress Controller properly.
-I'm aware that there are other ways to consume a SignalR app that has been deployed into EKS, for example using a NGINX Ingress Controller, but I'm not going to talk about them in this section because I lack knowledge about them.

 ### **Using AWS Load Balancer Controller**